Inference on autoregulation in gene expression

-A central problem in biology is the regulation of gene expression.
-While countless works study the regulatory relationships between different genes, determining the existence of autoregulation is an equally important yet less-studied field.
+While countless works infer the regulatory relationships between different genes (GRN structure) \cite{wang2022inference}, determining the existence of autoregulation is an equally important yet less-studied field.
 Due to technical limitations, it is difficult and sometimes impossible to directly detect autoregulation in experiments.
 Instead, we can measure gene expression profiles and infer the existence of autoregulation.
 In this paper, we consider a specific data type: measure the expression levels of certain genes without intervention for a single cell (which reaches stationary) at a single time point, and repeat for many different cells to obtain a probability distribution for expression levels.
-This single-cell non-interventional one-time gene expression data type will be simply called \textbf{single-cell data} in the following sections.
+Such single-cell non-interventional one-time gene expression data can be obtained with a relatively lower cost \cite{luecken2019current}.

-Based on a general Markov chain model, we develop two mathematical methods to infer the existence of autoregulation with single-cell non-interventional one-time gene expression data.
-These two methods require that the regulatory relationships between genes (or GRN) are already known.
-Proposition \ref{prop2} considers a gene that is not regulated by other genes.
-If the variance of its expression level is larger/smaller than the mean, then it has positive/negative autoregulation.
-Proposition \ref{np} considers a gene that is not contained in a feedback loop.
-Assume the per molecule degradation rate is a constant.
-If the variance of its expression level is smaller than the mean, then it has autoregulation.
+With such single-cell level data for one gene $V$, we can calculate the ratio of variance and mean of the expression level (mRNA or protein count).
+This quantity is called the variance-to-mean ratio (VMR) or the Fano factor.
+Many papers that study gene expression systems with autoregulations have found that negative autoregulation can decrease noise (smaller VMR), and positive autoregulation can increase noise (larger VMR) \cite{thattai2001intrinsic,swain2004efficient,hornos2005self,munsky2012using,gronlund2013transcription,dessalles2017stochastic,czuppon2018limits}.
+This means VMR can be used to infer the existence of autoregulation.

+We generalize the above observation and develop two mathematical results that use VMR to determine the existence of autoregulation.
+They apply to some genes that have autoregulation.
+For genes without autoregulation, these results cannot determine that autoregulation does not exist.
+We apply these results to four experimental gene expression data sets and detect some genes that might have autoregulation.

+We start with some setup and introduce our main results (Section~\ref{setup}).
+Then we cite some previous works on this topic and compare them with our results (Section~\ref{related}).
+For a single gene that is not regulated by other genes (Section~\ref{auto}) and multiple genes that regulate each other (Section~\ref{multi}), we develop mathematical results to identify the existence of autoregulation.
+These two mathematical sections can be skipped.
+We summarize the procedure of our method and apply it to experimental data (Section~\ref{app}).
+We finish with some conclusions and discussions (Section~\ref{con}).